Intro

 With great power comes great responsibility!

-libraries, best-practices and naming conventions.
-But there is still no consensus on the best way to use records.
+naming conventions.
+But there is still no consensus on the best way to

 RecordWildCards is one of the language extensions that improve the situation with records.
 However, it’s one of the most controversial extensions at the same time.
 Some people suggest avoiding this extension no matter what.
 Some prefer to use it everywhere.
 In this blog post, I’m going to review this extension under any possible angle and tell you when to use and when not to use it.